Bob Wischusen: Early life and career

 Wischusen grew up in New Jersey, and attended Union Catholic Regional High School in Scotch Plains.
 He then attended Boston College and began his sportscasting experience on WZBC, the school's 1000-watt FM radio station broadcasting to the Greater Boston area.
-Classmates and fellow broadcasters at WZBC included Joe Tessitore and Jon Sciambi, both of whom also went on to become successful sports announcers.
+Classmates and fellow broadcasters at WZBC included Joe Tessitore and Jon Sciambi, both of whom also went on to become successful sports announcers, and his colleagues at ESPN.

 After graduating from B.C. in 1993, Wischusen went to work in sports radio at WQAM in Miami.
 After leaving the station he settled in New York, where he has worked since.

 WFAN and WABC

 Originally, Wischusen worked for WFAN as a reporter and update host for the station's sports news flashes that air every twenty minutes.
 During his time at WFAN he began working on the station's Jets coverage, hosting the pregame, halftime, and postgame shows.
 When WFAN lost the rights to the Jets after the 1998 season, Wischusen followed the coverage to WABC.
 In 2002, he became the play-by-play voice for the Jets on the station after Howard David departed the team for a job in Miami.
-During his time with the Jets, he has worked with Dave Jennings and Marty Lyons as his color commentators.
+During his time with the Jets, he has worked with Dave Jennings (1998–2001), Marty Lyons (2002–2023), and Anthony Becht (2024-present) as his color commentators.